← Playbook hub

 The role set

-• Modular content architect ★ — the keystone.
+• Modular content architect ★ the keystone.
 Owns the content model, taxonomy, semantic/graph layer and AI-readiness; the bridge between content strategy and the stack

-• Content engineer — implements models, reuse, metadata, workflow and tech selection; the business↔IT translator
+• Content engineer.
+Implements models, reuse, metadata, workflow and tech selection; the business↔IT translator

-• Content strategist — the "CEO of content": audience, journeys, editorial plan
+• Content strategist.
+The "CEO of content": audience, journeys, editorial plan

-• Information architect — structure, navigation, findability
+• Information architect.
+Owns structure, navigation, findability

-• Content designer — the content people actually read and use
+• Content designer.
+The content people actually read and use

-• Content ops manager — intake, workflow, cadence; runs the engine room
+• Content ops manager.
+Intake, workflow, cadence; runs the engine room

-• Knowledge-graph engineer — entities, relationships, the intelligence layer (enterprise scale)
+• Knowledge-graph engineer.
+Entities, relationships, the intelligence layer (enterprise scale)

 Inputs → outputs